The Untenability of Statism and Individualism in an Age of Lockdown | The Burkean

 For Bodin, intermediate bodies compromised the power of the monarch.
 “He thus advocated a form of sovereignty that would be ‘one and indivisible’, with the state’s subjects uniformly subordinate to the king”.
 Alain de Benoist notes that Bodin’s subject, the sovereign king, has “no rival in the political and social order” – without a restraining intermediate order, the populace is subject to the ruler’s caprice.

 Furthermore, there is an implicit egalitarian current in Bodin’s thought.
 “The Bodinian concept also contained the seed of egalitarianism, for it presupposed a homogenized political society whose subjects were “equally” subordinate to their sovereign”.
-Like liberty, equality and tyranny go hand in hand in their opposition to intermediate hierarchies.
+Likewise, liberty, equality and tyranny go hand in hand in their opposition to intermediate hierarchies.

 Against the Bodinian conception of sovereignty, the European New Right “contraposes the theoretical legacy of Johannes Althusius”.
 Carl Joachim Friedrich praised Althusius as “the most profound political thinker between Bodin and Hobbes”.
 Alain de Benoist laments that in “most history textbooks published after 1945, Althusius’ name is marked only by its absence”.